segmentio/segment-docs/src/connections/destinations/catalog/windsor/index.md

 ### Best practices

-Segment recommend that you make an Identify call frequently from your app.
+Segment recommends that you make an Identify call frequently from your app.
 As a general guide, call `identify`:

 - On sign up
 - On every login (preferably on the device and server)